vinitshahdeo/covid19api/README.md

-# covid19api
+# COVID-19 :mask: API

-Playing with GraphQL and COVID-19 API
+A GraphQL Server powered by [COVID-19 API] to provide COVID-19 related stats for India :india: